Updated on 3/9/2023

 Phone use is encouraged, but it’s not intended to be something that’s abused.
 The calls shouldn’t become habitual.
 You can’t continuously reach out to go over things that you’re working on in therapy without trying to put your new DBT skills into practice on your own.
 If you begin to use the calls as a crutch, they will be addressed in your regular therapy sessions.

 Unlike most other cognitive behavioral therapy techniques, where you’d normally go to either group or individual therapy, with DBT, you’ll attend both formats.
 Group therapy for DBT involves lectures, discussions, and the opportunity to practice and implement techniques you’re learning.
 Group sessions will often take place once a week over the course of about 5 months.
-It’s important to attend every session to get the most out of the format.
+It’s important to attend every session to get the most out of the format and enjoy all the advantages of group therapy.

 What Techniques Are Used in DBT?